Tooth Colored Fillings Greensboro

 Tooth Colored Fillings: The Process

-As with any other filling procedure, a tooth colored filling from Dr. Farless begins with a thorough inspection of the troublesome tooth.
-If it’s determined that you have a cavity that needs to be filled, Dr. Farless will use a local anesthetic to numb your tooth, then gently remove the decayed portion.
+As with any other filling procedure, a tooth colored filling from Farless Dental begins with a thorough inspection of the troublesome tooth.
+If it’s determined that you have a cavity that needs to be filled, Dr. Farless or Dr. Locklear will use a local anesthetic to numb your tooth, then gently remove the decayed portion.

-In its place, Dr. Farless will fill the empty space with composite resins.
+In its place, we will fill the empty space with composite resins.
 Made from a mixture of plastics and glass, these composite resins better mimic your tooth in both color and function, as your bite pressure is better distributed than with metal fillings.
-Dr. Farless can mold the soft material to perfectly match the shape of your original tooth, and dye the material to perfectly match the rest of your smile.
+Your dentist can mold the soft material to perfectly match the shape of your original tooth, and dye the material to perfectly match the rest of your smile.
 All this leads to an incredibly natural looking restoration.
 No one will even be able to tell you’ve had a filling.

 Precious Metals vs. Composite Resins